 of 4.0 for graded qualifications)

-*The selection rank you receive for your VET study depends on your GPA, and the number of units you have completed if you have an incomplete diploma or advanced diploma, so it may be higher or lower than what is listed in the table above.
+*Selection Rank and ATAR scores are equivalent.
+The rank you receive for your VET study depends on your GPA, and the number of units you have completed if you have an incomplete diploma or advanced diploma, so it may be higher or lower than what is listed in the table above.

 Entry Score Thresholds for CQUni Courses